Isarn (bishop of Grenoble)

-Isarn was the Bishop of Grenoble from 950 until his death in 976.
+Isarnus (Isarn, in French) was the Bishop of Grenoble from 950 until his death in 976 or later.
 During the reign of Conrad the Peaceful he was instrumental in re-asserting Christian political authority in the south of the Kingdom of Burgundy, overrun by Saracens, and in restoring the shattered Church in the region.
 His methods in expelling the Saracens from his diocese, were similar to those used by his successful contemporary, William the Liberator in Provence.

 Isarn belonged to the family of the counts of Graisivaudan (Gravaisdun), a precursor district of the Dauphiné, whose patronage of abbeys and proprietary churches resulted in considerable control of the local church at the time.
 Isarn was loyal to the diocese, however, being one of the few noblemen of the region not to flee the conquest of Grenoble by the Saracens.
 In 965 Isarn led a counterattack against the Saracens ("Moors") and removed them from his diocese.